 As a roundabout, the company’s marketing strategy is centered on three main aspects: user acquisition, user engagement, and revenue generation.

-In an effort to engage its existing users, Spotify offers customized playlists and recommendations based on their listening history and preferences.
+User engagement is another aspect of the marketing strategy of spotify.
+In an effort to engage its existing users, Spotify offers customised playlists and recommendations based on their listening history and preferences.
 Additionally, the company regularly updates its mobile app with new features and improvements to keep users interested.
-Also, Spotify offers a number of features to help users discover new music, such as the “Discover Weekly” and “Release Radar” playlists, which are personalized based on listening history.
+Also, Spotify offers a number of features to help users discover new music, such as the “Discover Weekly” and “Release Radar” playlists, which are personalised based on listening history.